+In today’s market, as organizations move their IT operations to the cloud, Backup as a Service (BaaS) and Disaster Recovery as a Service (DRaaS) are viewed as required complementary services to any cloud IT platform.
+The need for safe, reliable, secure, scalable, manageable and affordable solutions for BaaS and DRaaS is becoming more and more evident.
 In fact, according to Markets and Markets research, the DRaaS market is estimated to grow globally at a Compound Annual Growth Rate (CAGR) of 52.9% from 2015 to 2020.
 The BaaS market is also expected to grow at a healthy 27% pace.
 This shows that there is a clear business opportunity to be tapped for Managed Service Providers (MSPs).

 To take advantage of this opportunity, MSPs wish to offer BaaS and DRaaS to their customers.
 This article describes the requirements that MSPs should satisfy in their own infrastructure for implementing successful backup and disaster recovery services.

 Finding the Right BaaS/DRaaS Solution: 6 Criteria to Consider

 It is important to understand that your customer expects you to provide real added value that goes beyond the fundamental functionality of copying data.
 One of your major concerns will be selecting a technology that addresses your customers’ requirements and provides significant added value while sustaining a viable business model for your organization.
 Below are the top evaluation criteria for MSPs to consider when selecting a BaaS/DRaaS solution.